cokelid/ChocoButler/README.md

 ### auto_install
 By default, ChocoButler will alert you to available updates, and you then start the installation process (from the system tray icon) at a convenient time.
 This way you don't upgrade Zoom in the middle of a video meeting, say.
 However if you want the upgrade installation to occur automatically, and as soon as outdated packages are available, you can change the `auto_install` setting to `true`.

-Even with auto_install turned on, you'll still need to click a box to allow choco to make changes, and these requests could pop up at any time (and so could be annoying).
+Even with auto_install turned on, you'll probably still need to click a box to allow choco to make changes, and these requests could pop up at any time (and so could be annoying).
-To avoid this, you could run the whole Powershell script as Admin, then you won't get prompted.
-This is probably not a great idea from a security point of view, and has not been tested.
-Overall ChocoButler was not built for automatic updates.
+To avoid this, you could run the whole Powershell script as Admin, then you won't get prompted (but this is probably not a great idea from a security point of view).
+Overall ChocoButler was not built for fully automated updates, so this will seem a bit clunky.

 ### test_mode
 Generally the `test_mode` setting should be left as `false`.
-See [Testing & Development](#testing-development) below for more details.
+See [Testing & Development](#testing--development) below for more details.

-### Restart
+### Apply Changes
 You must restart ChocoButler for settings changes to take affect.